 Maximum operating level in the digital systems

-The physical form of the sound in professional analogue equipment comes as an electrical sound wave (voltage), and use a scale known as “dBu”.
-In this particular scale, +4 dBu is the highest average level that steady audio signal can have, excluding transient peaks.
+The physical form of the sound in professional analogue equipment comes as an electrical sound wave (voltage) and uses a scale known as “dBu”.
+In this particular scale, +4 dBu is the highest average level that a steady audio signal can have, excluding transient peaks.